zmcartor/homestead-guide/source/account-management.rst

 Manual backup/restore
 --------------------------------------------------------------------------------

 You must have an account’s keyfile to be able to send any transaction from that account.
-Keyfiles are found in the keystore subdirectory of your Ethereum node’s data directory.
+Keyfiles are found in the keystore subdirectory of your Expanse node’s data directory.
 The default data directory locations are platform specific:

-- Windows: ``C:\Users\username\%appdata%\Roaming\Ethereum\keystore``
+- Windows: ``C:\Users\username\%appdata%\Roaming\Expanse\keystore``
-- Linux: ``~/.ethereum/keystore``
+- Linux: ``~/.expanse/keystore``
-- Mac: ``~/Library/Ethereum/keystore``
+- Mac: ``~/Library/Expanse/keystore``

 To backup your keyfiles (accounts), copy either the individual keyfiles within the ``keystore`` subdirectory or copy the entire ``keystore`` folder.